WWE Rumors: Kurt Angle To Have One Last Match Against AJ Styles At Wrestlemania 33

 A photo posted by Eddie and Chris. (@eddie_and_chris) on

-But according to Forbes, Kurt Angle already has an individual in mind if he was to do one final match.
+However, according to Forbes, Kurt Angle already has an individual in mind if he was to do one final match.
 And if the WWE wants to create a match that will be immortalized in Wrestlemania history, then they should very well listen to the “wrestling machine.”
 Kurt Angle wants to do a match against AJ Styles at Wrestlemania 33.
 Angle was quoted in an interview with former WWE ring announcer Lilian Garcia and having nothing but high praises for the high-flying WWE star.

 “I wrestled AJ in TNA, and I can tell you that he is every bit as good as Shawn Michaels.
 The thing with AJ Styles, and I want everybody to realize this–you don’t have to do anything with him.
 He does all the work.
 So it’s an easy match for you.
 He flies around the ring.
 He does all the bumping.”
 He continues to give praises to Styles.